MitchellMarkGeorge/COMP3005A4/README.md

 It displays a successfull message if there is no error and in the case of an error executing the query, the error itself will be printed out along with an error message.

 ### Video demonstration
-Here is the link to the video demonstation:
+[Here](https://youtu.be/XWbUhUaT3XA) is the link to the video demonstation.